 • Please plan ahead by including weather dates, extra parking and all potential filming needs to your original applications.

-• City of Toronto Councillors: The film office will notify councillors in advance of filming in their respective wards.
+The Film Office will notify councillors in advance of filming in their respective wards.
 These notifications will include the title of the production, production company contact info, the names and contact numbers of the location managers, and the locations of filming and production vehicle parking.

-• Permit exemptions authorizing filming/parking between 11 p.m. and 7 a.m. in areas not zoned residential letter may still require the distribution of a Have Your Say letter to impacted residential property owners/authorized personnel.
-The film office will determine the impacted area in which the Have Your Say letter must be distributed for community feedback.
+• Permit exemptions authorizing filming/parking between 11 p.m. and 7 a.m. in areas not zoned residential may still require the distribution of a Have Your Say letter to impacted residential property owners/authorized personnel.
+The Film Office will determine the impacted area in which the Have Your Say letter must be distributed for community feedback.

 • Filming by students is not permitted between 11 p.m. and 7 a.m. without exception.

 • Location filming/parking in areas zoned residential will be limited to two occasions per calendar year for each residential block.
 Productions may receive an exemption to this guideline by distributing a Have Your Say letter to impacted residential properties, and only when the majority of affected property owners/authorized personnel do not object.
-The film office will determine the impacted area in which the Have Your Say letter must be distributed for feedback.
-Please visit the letter of notification section for our most up-to-date processes.
-Please visit the Letters of Notification page the updated process.
+The Film Office will determine the impacted area in which the Have Your Say letter must be distributed for feedback.
+Please visit the Letters of Notification page for the updated process.

-• Filming/parking in areas zoned residential for a period of seven consecutive days, inclusive, or longer is not permitted unless productions distribute a Have Your Say letter to impacted residential properties and the majority of affected property owners/authorized personnel do not object.
-The film office will determine the impacted area in which the HYS letter must be delivered.
-Please visit the Letters of Notification page the updated process.
+• Filming/parking in areas zoned residential for a period of seven consecutive days, inclusive, or longer, is not permitted unless productions distribute a Have Your Say letter to impacted residential properties and the majority of affected property owners/authorized personnel do not object.
+The Film Office will determine the impacted area in which the Have Your Say letter must be delivered.
+Please visit the Letters of Notification page for the updated process.

 • Priority or even exclusive use for filming in specific residential areas may be given to larger-scale productions that have identified those areas as reoccurring locations for the duration of their feature production or series season.